 5 Short-termism

 Where a public limited company is listed, there can be added pressure imposed by the market.
-The company’s share price represents the value of the company as viewed by the market, and (potential) investors will usually expect a healthy return.
+The company’s share price represents the value of the company as viewed by the market.
+Investors will usually expect a healthy return.
 As well as dividends paid from profits, there will be a desire for the share price to increase.

-This level of emphasis on the share price, usually not so immediate a demand in a private company, can cause the directors to focus almost exclusively on short-term results.
+This level of emphasis on the share price can cause the directors to focus almost exclusively on short-term results.
 They may therefore miss strategic opportunities or threats, thereby not achieving the best for the business in the long-term.
+In private companies, there is usually less focus on the current share price, even to the extent one is available.

 6 Initial financial commitment is higher

 The minimum financial commitment is higher for a public limited company than for a private limited company.
-In order to trade, the plc must start with at least £50,000 of nominal share capital, at least 25% of which is paid up.
+In order to trade, the plc must start with at least £50,000 of nominal share capital.
+At least 25% of this must be paid up.
 That means at least £12,500 must be committed to the business, whereas in a private company a single share of (say) £0.01 could be allotted – and not even paid for on issue!

 Associated costs of company formation may also be higher, especially if the company’s requirements are complex.
 If the company’s shares are to be listed on an exchange, it will typically pay legal and investment professionals to advise and manage the listing process.
 There will be other costs associated with obtaining a listing.